vmware/weathervane/doc/userDocs/usersGuide.md

 ### Weathervane 2.1 vs 2.0

-The changes in Weathervane 2.1 may be significant enough to slightly alter the performance results vs Weathervane 2.0 baselines.
-It is advised not to directly compare results for the two verions of the benchmark.
+Users should not directly compare Weathervane 2.1 results to Weathervane 2.0 results due to some changes that alter performance.
-These changes include the use of [pod-affinity](#pod-affinity), enhanced workload driver inter-node communication, improvements to data loading, and a number of other smaller updates and fixes.
+Weathervane 2.1 changes include the use of [pod-affinity](#pod-affinity), enhanced workload driver inter-node communication, improvements to data loading, and a number of other smaller updates and fixes.

 ## Quickstart Guide<a name="quickstart-guide"></a>